vf827393/PhoenixOS/README.md

 ### 🌟 Checkpoint

-During checkpoint, <i>PhOS</i> leverages CRIU to checkpoint the state on CPU-side
+During checkpoint, PhOS leverages CRIU to checkpoint the state on CPU-side

 For more details, please check our [paper](https://arxiv.org/abs/2405.12079).

 ## IV.
 Paper

-If you use *PhOS* in your research, please cite our paper:
+If you use PhOS in your research, please cite our paper:

 ```bibtex
 @article{huang2024parallelgpuos,